 For those sports clubs which are incorporated as limited companies, the government’s Coronavirus Job Retention Scheme (CJRS) gives clubs the ability to put their staff on furlough, with the government paying 80% off staff wages during this time, up to a £2,500 monthly cap.
 For those that are eligible, this relieves a huge financial burden while also ensuring their staff remain employed.
-The CJRS has been amended and extended a number of times, and is set to continue in its current form until the end of September 2021, although employers will be expected to make a contribution from July.
+The CJRS has been amended and extended a number of times, and is set to continue until the end of September 2021, although employers will be expected to make a contribution from July.

 Before taking out a company loan, it is important to understand what you will use this money for and whether it will able to facilitate a turnaround of the club, or simply just be used as a way of paying the overheads for a short time before leaving you in the same precarious financial position.
 It is vital to have an honest assessment of your sports club before committing to any additional borrowing; there may be better ways of turning around its fortunes rather than overloading it with more debt.